MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 The WebView2 "Get started" guides use starter code for Win32, Windows Presentation Foundation (WPF), WinForms, and WinUI.

+### Create a WebView in a Win32 application

-* Read [Get started with WebView2 in Win32 apps](./get-started/win32.md) to create a WebView in a Win32 application using the starter code at [WebView2 Samples Win32 Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/Win32_GettingStarted)
+Read [Get started with WebView2 in Win32 apps](./get-started/win32.md) and use the starter code at [WebView2 Samples Win32 Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/Win32_GettingStarted).

+### Set up a WebView in a WPF application

-* See [Get started with WebView2 in WPF apps](./get-started/wpf.md) to set up a WebView in a WPF application using the .NET starter code at [WebView2 Samples WPF Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WPF_GettingStarted)
+See [Get started with WebView2 in WPF apps](./get-started/wpf.md) to use the .NET starter code at [WebView2 Samples WPF Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WPF_GettingStarted).

+### Create a WebView in a WinForms application

-* Use [Get started with WebView2 in WinForms apps](./get-started/winforms.md) to create a WebView in a WinForms application using the .NET starter code at [WebView2 Samples WinForms Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WinForms_GettingStarted)
+Read [Get started with WebView2 in WinForms apps](./get-started/winforms.md) and use the .NET starter code at [WebView2 Samples WinForms Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WinForms_GettingStarted).

+### Set up a WebView in a WinUI 3 application

-* Read [Get started with WebView2 in WinUI 3 (Windows App SDK)](./get-started/winui.md) to set up a WebView in a WinUI 3 application using the starter code at [WebView2 Samples WinUI Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WinUI3_GettingStarted)
+Read [Get started with WebView2 in WinUI 3 (Windows App SDK)](./get-started/winui.md) and use the starter code at [WebView2 Samples WinUI Getting Started (github.com)](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuides/WinUI3_GettingStarted).

+### Create a WebView2 in WinUI 2 application

-* There is also a [Get started with WebView2 in WinUI 2 apps](./get-started/winui2.md) guide that uses the WinUI 2 NuGet package, and has no sample code.
+See the [Get started with WebView2 in WinUI 2 apps guide](./get-started/winui2.md) that uses the WinUI 2 NuGet package, and has no sample code.

 <!-- ====================================================================== -->